alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide
-  :deck => "anti_social_media",
-  :slide => 21,
+  slide_image2
+  filename="slide21.png"
-  :alt => "A photo of a house against a dark sky with the text “Posting personal info: doxing” overlaid."
+  alt="A photo of a house against a dark sky with the text “Posting personal info: doxing” overlaid." caption="Image: Grey house with fireplace, by [Sebastian Soerensen](https://www.pexels.com/photo/gray-house-with-fireplace-surrounded-by-grass-under-white-and-gray-cloudy-sky-731082/).
+Used under CC0."
 %}
-  Image: Grey house with fireplace, by [Sebastian Soerensen](https://www.pexels.com/photo/gray-house-with-fireplace-surrounded-by-grass-under-white-and-gray-cloudy-sky-731082/).
-  Used under CC0.
-{% endslide %}

 Another is a practice called [doxing][doxing], which is posting somebody's personally identifiable information -- their address, phone number, place of work.
 Or if somebody is quite guarded, going after their friends and family -- who might be less careful about what they share.